Powered By Blogger

 Second half of 1967-68: 246.8 in 13 shows (19.0) 387.7 total share (29.8).

-While F TROOP had a similar dip to NUN in the second half of its first season (20.9 to 19.7 opposite RED SKELTON) it reversed the slide in season two, regaining of all its 1965-66 audience by the Spring of 1967.
+While F TROOP had a similar dip to NUN in the second half of its first season (20.9 to 19.9 opposite RED SKELTON) it reversed this in season two, regaining all of its 1965-66 audience by the Spring of 1967.
 In its second season, THE FLYING NUN continued declining, sliding to a 16.9 rating (456.9 in 27 shows, 9.8 million households) and well out of the top 50 (51st place KRAFT MUSIC HALL averaged a 18.0, that's as far as any ratings I could locate went) with 9.8 million households per week.
 Perception of THE FLYING NUN's success was shaped by its first three months on the air--the next two and a half seasons demonstrated a fall arguably faster and farther than BATMAN's.
-With the benefit of long-term hindsight it appears that THE FLYING NUN mostly maintained the momentum of the prior half-season from F TROOP (20.3 for the latter in early 1967 to 20.2 for the former in Fall 1967, not much difference) for only a few months before the bloom fell off the rose.
+With the benefit of long-term hindsight it appears that THE FLYING NUN maintained positive momentum of the prior half-season from F TROOP (20.3 for the latter in early 1967 to 20.2 for the former in Fall 1967, not much difference) for only a few months and then the bloom fell off the rose.

 F TROOP versus its peers--was it really that disappointing in 1966-67?